 With most maid insurance policies priced reasonably, it’s worth getting one which you feel best meets your needs.
-If you buy the insurance with certain credit cards, you may also get to enjoy special rates.
+And if you buy the policy with certain credit cards, you may also get to enjoy special rates.

 What is a required security bond for foreign domestic helpers?

 Unless your domestic helper is a Malaysian, an employer is required to get a bond for every foreign helper hired.
-This security bond is a binding pledge to pay the government a stipulated sum should the law or the conditions governing the employment of a helper is breached.
+This security bond is a binding pledge to pay the government a stipulated sum should the law or conditions governing the employment of a helper be breached.